rirwin/theft-market/SCHEMA.md

 #### Redis

 As part of an evaluation of Redis on a single node vs HBase as part of a cluster (not a completely fair comparison), I tried using Redis to see if I could store all the listing data in memory.
 Since Redis has no concept of tables, there is an abbreviation in the key prepended to the key above.
-Also, having a variable number of columns is possible (i.e., using more complex sets in Redis), but I wanted to try having the week be part of the key instead to keep it simple.
+Also, having a variable number of columns is possible (i.e., using more complex hashs in Redis), but I wanted to try having the week be part of the key instead to keep it simple.

 The key for cities:

      CT|3|ca_san_francisco|2014-05-24

-The value represents a single listing:
+The value represents a single listing (as inputed) from python:

      {'a': 1338274, 'n': 190}